-This year, an estimated over half million Americans will lose their lives to cancer, and more than 1.68 million men and women will be diagnosed with this devastating illness.
-While there is a strong genetic component to cancer risk, lifestyle changes, along with early detection, can prevent nearly half of all cancer deaths.
+This year, an estimated over half million Americans will lose their lives to cancer, and more than 1.6 million men and women will be diagnosed with this devastating illness.
+While there is a strong genetic component to cancer risk, lifestyle changes can prevent around one-third of all cancer deaths.

 Here are some general guidelines to help reduce your cancer risk through eating right:

 - Maintain a healthy weight to reduce your risk of cancer and other diseases.
 The connection between cancer and obesity varies widely for different cancer types, but is as high as 50 percent for some cancers, particularly endometrial cancer and esophageal adenocarcinoma.

 - Reduce your intake of calories from solid fats and added sugars.
 Foods with added sugars and fats can cause weight gain and leave little room for more healthful, cancer-preventive foods.